LoboGuardian/Sassha/README.md

 Sassha is a useful client & server for SSH protocol

-I hope to make a Gnome app, Windows App, and Android App, maybe include MacOs and IOS
+Also I will make a GTK4 application, Windows application, and Android App, maybe include MacOs and IOS